Let Me Live

-"Let Me Live" is a 1996 song by British rock band Queen, from the 1995 album Made in Heaven.
+"Let Me Live" is a song by British rock band Queen, from the 1995 album Made in Heaven.
 Freddie Mercury, Roger Taylor and Brian May share lead vocals, with Mercury singing the first verse, Taylor singing the second verse and bridge, and May singing the last verse.
 During the choruses, all of the band members sing (except for bass player John Deacon), as well as a background choir, giving it a gospel sound reminiscent of the band's 1976 single "Somebody to Love".
-The single reached No. 9 in the UK Single Charts, becoming the band's last Top 10 hit in that country.
+The single reached No. 9 on the UK Singles Chart, becoming the band's last top 10 hit in that country.

 History

 Freddie Mercury stated in an interview that this song was originally recorded with Rod Stewart in 1983.
-It is suggested that this song was intended to be on Queen's The Works album in 1984.
+It was suggested that this song was intended to be on Queen's The Works album in 1984.
 (Note: The book "Queen Uncovered" shows a picture from The Works-sessions listing a track called "Take Another Piece of my Heart") Some backing lyrics in the version intended for release on Made in Heaven had to be changed due to copyright problems, because it resembled a line from "Piece of My Heart".
 The first Mexican and Dutch pressings of the album, however, had the original version.
 The song peaked at No. 9 on the UK singles chart.
 According to the Queen website, BBC Radio 1 did not playlist this song.